 The food should be portioned to provide them with the right amount of calories each day.
 The breed is notorious for over-eating.
 They'll eat until they can't anymore, which not only causes them to gain weight, but it also leads to bloating.

 Bloating is very dangerous for English Bulldogs.
 In some cases, it can even become fatal.
 To avoid bloating and excessive gas, dogs should eat a number of small meals throughout the day.

 Ideally, the appropriate amount of food should be split up into four small meals.
 At the very least, they should eat twice a day.

 Keys to a Balanced Diet

 Because of their susceptibility to weight gain, English Bulldogs need a balanced and nutritional diet.
-Sticking with high-quality ingredients will ensure that their bodies are in good condition.
+Sticking with high-quality dog food with premium ingredients will ensure that their bodies are in good condition.

 It'll also allow the dog to avoid a number of conditions while developing properly.

 Protein should be the foundation of any dog food.
 Dogs are naturally omnivores and need to consume meat on a regular basis.
 Proteins are chock full of amino acids that dogs can't get anywhere else.

 These amino acids help the body function properly.
 A shortage of protein in a dog's diet will only lead to organ failure and weakness.
 A high percentage of protein is also recommended.